 - Increased pay for all staff, both in year and ongoing.
-Unfunded pay rises impact the academy's financial forecasts and budgeting. - The new areas created through the growth of the school require furnishing items such as desks, chairs and computers.
-This will have an impact on the academies revenue reserve - The academy has grown to a PAN of 60, with pressure to fill the additional spaces available - The rising cost-of-living crises will continue to impact the academy, with additional fuel costs impacting academy budgets - Extra cleaning of the Academy past, present and future has and will continue to become expensive.
-The cost of disinfecting materials has, in some circumstances, doubled and although we remain committed to finding the best price, it is also a question of where stock is available.
+Unfunded/part funded pay rises impact the academy's financial forecasts and budgeting. - The new areas created through the growth of the school require furnishing items such as desks, chairs and computers.
+This will have an impact on the academies revenue reserve. - The academy has grown to a PAN of 60, with pressure to fill the additional spaces available. - The rising cost-of-living crises will continue to impact the academy. - Cyber Security and the probability of exposure or loss from a cyber-attack or data breach. - Constraints on budgets and availability of additional capital funding affecting the trust providing the most optimum environment for school estate.